 The purpose of this report is to provide practical, timely best practices for public-sector stakeholders and leaders based on independent research from representative organizations.
 The three case studies were selected because of their long history and continued commitment to sustainable practices and the relevance of their business model for federal agencies as they develop and implement their sustainability plans.

-Jonathan Estes’s report complements recent IBM reports and articles: A Guide for Local Government Executives on Energy Efficiency and Sustainability, by Nathan Francis and Richard Feiock, Implementing Sustainability in Federal Agencies: An Early Assessment of President Obama’s Executive Order 13514, by Daniel J. Fiorino, and Analytics and Risk Management: Tools for Making Better Decisions, by Michael J. Keegan.
+Jonathan Estes’s report complements recent IBM reports and articles: Implementing Sustainability in Federal Agencies: An Early Assessment of President Obama’s Executive Order 13514, by Daniel J. Fiorino, and Analytics and Risk Management: Tools for Making Better Decisions, by Michael J. Keegan.

 All of the above reports focus on using better measurement tools for making strategic decisions.
 These reports together provide a comprehensive spectrum of insights and practical steps derived from best practices in the development and implementation